dsavransky/grading/documentation/usage.rst

 Create Canvas Page from LaTeX
 ---------------------------------

-The :py:meth:`cornellGrading.cornellGrading.latex2page` method allows you to convert LaTeX source into a Canvas page.
+The :py:meth:`~.cornellGrading.latex2page` method allows you to convert LaTeX source into a Canvas page.

-Assuming you have instantiated a `cornellGrading` object as `c`, as above, you can run:
+Assuming you have instantiated a ``cornellGrading`` object as ``c``, as above, you can run:

 .. code-block:: python